2024-25 Catalogs

 Prerequisites: instructor's consent

-ECONOM 4970: Senior Seminar in Economics
+ECONOM 4970: Senior Seminar

-Seminar for graduating seniors who are majoring in economics.
+Seminar for seniors who are majoring in economics.
 Multiple writing assignments will emphasize synthesis of theoretical, empirical, and institutional economics.
 Not open to non-majors.

 Credit Hours: 3